PEAN: A Diffusion-Based Prior-Enhanced Attention Network for Scene Text Image Super-Resolution: Related Work

 \subsection{Diffusion Models}

-In computer vision, diffusion models~\cite{ho2020denoising} emerge as robust probabilistic generative models, facilitating tasks like image synthesis~\cite{gao2023masked, rombach2022high}, text-to-image synthesis~\cite{nichol2022glide, saharia2022photorealistic} and image restoration~\cite{fei2023generative, xia2023diffir} through the iterative diffusion of information among pixels.
+In computer vision, diffusion models~\cite{ho2020denoising} emerge as robust probabilistic generative models, facilitating tasks like image synthesis~\cite{gao2023masked, rombach2022high}, text-to-image synthesis~\cite{nichol2022glide, saharia2022photorealistic}, image restoration~\cite{fei2023generative, xia2023diffir} and image inpainting~\cite{zhu2024text} through the iterative diffusion of information among pixels.
 Recently, diffusion models have also been employed in the super-resolution task.
 SR3~\cite{saharia2023image} is the pioneering work that applies diffusion models to SISR.
 TextDiff~\cite{liu2023textdiff} represents the initial attempt at a diffusion-based model designed specifically for STISR, focusing on enhancing the visual structure of text within images by refining their contours for a more natural appearance.

-In contrast to existing methods, the proposed PEAN employs the diffusion-based TPEM to provide the SR network with enhanced semantic guidance, further resulting in SR images with heightened semantic accuracy.
+In contrast to existing methods, the proposed PEAN uses the diffusion-based TPEM to provide the SR network with enhanced semantic guidance, further resulting in SR images with heightened semantic accuracy.